Special Reports are written on topics that affect various aspects of estate planning and the laws that govern it.

 Find out the most common reasons why it is important to do estate planning such as avoiding probate, protecting your assets and designating someone who will manage your affairs after your pass away.
 These are all important matters that should not be ignored.

 At first glance, the concept of an Individual Retirement Account (IRA) seems simple enough: a structured way to save for your golden years while deferring taxes on your growing nest egg.
-Unfortunately, that simple idea becomes one of the most complex areas of estate planning once IRS rules are applied.

 Trust Administration is the process people often find themselves in unexpectedly, after the death of a spouse or parent who created the trust prior to passing on.